 The family of a black train guard who overturned a racist recruitment policy at Euston railway station in the 1960s has said he has been “omitted” from history lessons.
 Asquith Xavier won the right to work at the station in 1966, but received hate mail and death threats.

 He died too young, and was forgotten, never written about or remembered and celebrated as he should have been.
 And here we are in 2020?
 Going backwards?
 I once heard someone from one of the 2 tone Bands talking on a radio interview about the ground breaking mixed race bands in the UK during the 1980s, the first of a new pioneering radical political breakthrough.
 As if there had been no mixed Race Bands before them.
 Not true.
 There were, but below the radar..in London, Birmingham …all over the place… hidden, and written out of main stream history..so how would they know?
 Rubbed out like Asquith Xavier.
-When I went to Memphis in the early 1970s, to record with what was most of Otis Redding’s band, after his death, I was struck how horrendous it had been for them, a mixed Race band in the South of the USA in 1960s..
+When I went to Memphis in the early 1970s, to record with what was most of Otis Redding’s band, after his death, I was struck how horrendous it had been for them, a mixed Race band in the Racist South of the USA in the 1960s..
 I heard some stories…some funny, others not so… amazing band ….Now they were truly pioneering.

 Extracts from The Singers Tale.1960s.